 - Create curricular resources that assist with program implementation.

-- Distribute a monthly college-and-career-readiness newsletter geared towards students.
+- Distribute a college-and-career-readiness newsletters geared towards students.

 - Run the School of Distinction Awards Program for our exemplary schools.